 The GED test offers students to earn the equivalency of a high school diploma through a 4-part exam that takes around 7 hours to complete.
 The four GED subtests may be dealt with separately.
 Earning a high school diploma is an achievement that will take four years.

 GED testing is only available to individuals that didn’t finish their high school education.
-There could be many valid reasons why a student has dropped out of high school, but especially at colleges with highly competitive admissions criteria, admission offices may take a closer look at the applications of GED graduates.
+There could be many valid reasons why a student has quit high school prematurely, but especially at colleges with highly competitive admissions criteria, admission offices may take a closer look at the applications of GED graduates.

 For many GED holders counts, especially for those that barely passed the exam, that they will have to make their college applications stand out.
-Volunteer work or a steady job, for example, may well help to offset some negative perceptions regarding the ability of GED holders to successfully attend college.
+Volunteer work or a steady job, for example, may well help to offset some negative perceptions regarding the ability of GED holders to attend college successfully.

 Unfortunately, these stigmas still exist.
 Keep in mind that your college application essay offers you the opportunity to tell your individual story.
 It offers you the chance to share why your chosen path was not simply the easy way out.

-Then again, strong scores on the four GED subtests, and especially in the college-ready plus credit range (175-200), will definitely give you an edge over most high school graduates.
+Then again, strong scores on the four GED subtests,; especially in the college-ready plus credit range (175-200) will definitely give you an edge over most high school graduates.
 Scoring in this range is definitely considered more than just academically equivalent to a standard high school diploma.

 It is difficult to translate GED scores to a high school GPA.
 The developers of the GED test do not suggest any equivalent, partly because GPA standards may vary from school to school, but you may come to some careful conclusions if you want.